aarpon/hrm_docs/docs/admin/upgrade.rst

 .. _`upgrade-hrm`:

+.. note:: Version 3.8 introduces a simplification of the configuration.
+Please see :ref:`update_conf_files` below.

 .. note:: These instructions always explain the steps required to upgrade from **last stable release** to **current stable release**.
 However, each section also provides links to instructions for older versions.

 ***************